 Those travelling by car will be able to park in the Public Car Park in Highfields Park immediately on University Boulevard (A6005).
 You can book a car park below:

 Vehicles entering the Public Car Park during Qualifying weekend (10 and 11 June) or after 4pm during the tournament may park free of charge.

 Driving from the town centre along University Boulevard please follow the AA signs and take a left directly into the car park.
 Driving towards the town centre along University Boulevard turn right at the traffic lights into the car park.

 Park & Ride facilities using the tram are available from Toton Lane just off the A52 (for those driving from the South) and at Hucknall off Jct.27 of the M1 (for those driving from the North).
 For more information, visit the Nottingham Express Transit website.

 A number of accessible car parking and blue badge spaces are available at the front of the Tennis Centre Car Park at the Nottingham Tennis Centre with easy access to the main entrance to the tournament.
 Spaces for the Rothesay Open Parking can be booked online alongside your tickets.

 You can purchase car parking tickets on the day, but this is subject to availability, therefore we advise that you book in advance

 There'll be provisions on site to secure bicycles, these will be situated in the Highfields Public car park near to the Box Office.
-All bicycles are left at the owner’s risk.
-No bicycles will be allowed into the grounds and bicycles are not permitted to remain in the car park overnight.
+All bikes are left at the owner’s risk.
+No bikes will be allowed into the grounds and bikes aren't permitted to remain in the car park overnight.